Working as a Licensed Practical Nurse (LPN)

 • Neonatal – Neonatal unit nurses care for sick newborns and premature infants just after delivery.

-• Cardiac ICU– Patients receive nursing care in a Cardiac ICU after heart surgery.
+• Cardiac ICU – Patients receive nursing care in a Cardiac ICU after heart surgery.

 Finding Your LPN Job

-After you decide which area of practice is the one where you want to work, search out locations where employers offer this type of care.
+After you decide which area of practice you want to work in, search out locations where employers offer this type of care.
 For example, if you want to work in a Burn Unit, it may be necessary to search all the area hospitals to find out which one has a Burn Unit.
-Burn Units are usually located in a hospital designated a Level 3 Trauma Center.
-Go to that hospital’s website and find their “Careers at Our Hospital”.
-Click on the link and do a search for jobs – looking specifically for jobs in your desired area of practice.
-Carefully look at the title to make sure an LPN position is available and then read the position description, hours and shifts to be worked, and any salary quotes.
-Compare jobs between facilities and narrow your decision down to your favorite 2 job opportunities.
+Burn Units are usually located in a designated Level 3 Trauma Center hospital.
+Go to that hospital’s website and find their Careers page.
+Click on the link and search for jobs in your desired practice area.
+Carefully look at the title to ensure an LPN position is available, and then read the position description, hours and shifts to be worked, and any salary information provided.
+Compare jobs between facilities and narrow your decision to your favorite job opportunities.
 Read about the core values of nursing professionals.
 Click here if interested in finding a position: LPN Jobs.

 Completing an LPN Job Application